Full 'Corn Moon' rises in September for 1st time in 3 years

-For the first time in three years, the Corn Moon -- the final full moon of the summer -- rose in September and peaked early Wednesday morning, about 1:22 a.m.
-EDT, on the opposite side of the Sun, according to NASA.
+For the first time in three years, the Corn Moon -- the final full moon of the summer -- rose in September and peaked about 1:22 a.m.
+EDT Wednesday on the opposite side of the sun, according to NASA.

 Usually, September's full moon rises closer to the Autumn Equinox, which ushers in the fall season on Sept.
 22, and is named the Harvest Moon in relation to when Native Americans traditionally harvested their crops, according to the Farmers' Almanac.